YeeJenn/JYJDrawerContainerController/README.md

 You can use ```toggleLeftViewController``` Method to make leftViewController open (if it is closed) or close (if it is open)

-# How to access drawerContainerController?
+# How to access drawer container controller?
 You can access ```drawerContainerController``` using ```self.drawerContainerController``` in any drawerContainerController's child view controllers